Massage Frequently Asked Questions

 DO I NEED TO DO ANYTHING ONCE I LEAVE THE CLINIC?

 You will be reminded to drink LOTS of water during the next 24 hours, because massage moves some of the muscle metabolic by-products into circulation faster than usual, and the water will help to flush your system.
-You may have been suggested to do some stretches or specific exercises, this will be explained to you.
+If we’ve suggested stretches or exercises, we’ll explain them clearly before you leave.

 DO YOU TAKE AMERICAN EXPRESS?